phenogit/phenogit.github.io/kit-korner-notes.markdown

                 Always bypass 4 spades if balanced
                 Never raise on 3
                 Notrump bids are natural and quantitative
+                2C: Forces 2D, either to play or with a planned follow-up which will often be some kind of invitation 2D
+                        2S: 4 spades, 5 hearts, invitational
                 2D: Game forcing
                     2H: 3 hearts, may have 4 spades or a 5 card minor
                         2S: Natural and leads to natural bidding